 We have plans to incorporate an API in a future phase to allow libraries to create custom integrations with their own systems.

-NEW!
 How does authentication work in Tipasa?
 Will the authentication be integrated with the WorldShare Management Services (WMS) patron database?

 Tipasa supports a variety of authentication methods including Central Authentication Service (CAS), LDAP/Active Directory, Shibboleth/SAML as well as a basic authentication method.